stackhpc/ansible-slurm-appliance/README.md

 Before starting ensure that:
 - You have root access on the deploy host.
 - You can create instances from the [latest Slurm appliance image](https://github.com/stackhpc/ansible-slurm-appliance/releases), which already contains the required packages.
 This is built and tested in StackHPC's CI.
-Although you can use a Rocky Linux 9 GenericCloud instead, it is not recommended.
 - You have an SSH keypair defined in OpenStack, with the private key available on the deploy host.
 - Created instances have access to internet (note proxies can be setup through the appliance if necessary).
 - Created instances have accurate/synchronised time (for VM instances this is usually provided by the hypervisor; if not or for bare metal instances it may be necessary to configure a time service via the appliance).